WassimTenachi/PhySO/docs/source/doc_performances.md

 ### Parallel free constant optimization

 Parallel constant optimization is enabled if and only if :
-- The system is compatible (checked by `physo.physym.execute.ParallelExeAvailability`).
+- The system is compatible (checked by `physo.physym.batch_execute.ParallelExeAvailability`).
 - `parallel_mode = True` in the reward computation configuration.
 - `physo.physym.reward.USE_PARALLEL_OPTI_CONST = True`.